 Step 11: Response to the query request with information about the current status of the queried resource.
 In case the resource is in “fault” state, information about the related fault(s) is returned.

-Step 1: Fault detection/notification

-Step 2: Fault/event correlation and aggregation in VIM

-Step 3: Database lookup to find affected virtual resources

-Step 4: Fault notification to consumer (user-side manager) and decision at consumer side on appropriate action to resolve the fault, e.g. switch to hot standby or live migration of the affected virtual resource

-Step 5: Acknowledgement of fault notification.
-This message may for example be used to “clear” an alarm, as the Consumer had already initiated some fault recovery action related to this alarm based on a different fault notification received earlier.

-Step 6: Instructions to VIM requesting certain actions to be performed, for example migrate/update/terminate specific resource(s).
-After reception of such instructions, the VIM is executing the requested action, e.g. it will migrate or terminate a virtual resource.
+Internal Note: Aligned with [IFA006_Virtualized_Resources_Fault_Management]

 NFVI Maintenance

 The NFVI maintenance interface allows the Administrator to notify the VIM about a planned maintenance operation on the NFVI.
 A maintenance operation may for example be an update of the server firmware or the hypervisor.
 The MaintenanceRequest message contains instructions to change the state of the resource from “normal” to “maintenance”.
 After receiving the MaintenanceRequest, the VIM will notify the Consumer about the planned maintenance operation, whereupon the Consumer will switch to standby (SBY) configuration to allow the maintenance action to be executed.
 After the request was executed successfully (i.e., the physical resources have been emptied) or the operation resulted in an error state, the VIM sends a MaintenanceResponse message back to the Administrator.

-Maintenance operations include:

-…TBD
+Figure 5 - High-level message flow for NFVI maintenance

 The high level message flow for the NFVI maintenance use case is shown in Figure 5.
 It consists of the following steps:

 Step 1: Subscribe/response signalling to subscribe to fault/maintenance notifications.